RobertElderSoftware/recc/README.txt

 * Emulators *

-There are currently emulators for the op-cpu in 2 different languages.
-C89 and javascript.
-The javascript emulator runs as part of the unit tests, and a useful example of the C emulator on Linux can be built on linux with
+There are currently emulators for the op-cpu in 4 different languages.
+C89, Javascript, Python and Java.
+The javascript emulator runs as part of the unit tests.
+The other 3 emulators can be run with these commands:

-make emulators/linux-emulator-example

-This emulator can 'run' .l1 files directly from the command line:

-./linux-emulator-example file.l1

-You can even run the full RECC microkernel from the command line:

-make build-kernel && make ./emulators/linux-emulator-example && ./emulators/linux-emulator-example ./kernel/kernel.l1
+make bootstrap-datatypes && make kernel/kernel.l1

+Then

+make run-c-emulator  # Runs the kernel inside the C emulator make run-python-emulator  # Runs the kernel inside the Python emulator make run-java-emulator  # Runs the kernel inside the Java emulator